mdupli/wtrack/README.md

 independently with no dependency on its neighbors, so removing other points never invalidates a kept point's own projection.

-For a run of points sharing a timestamp, rather than arbitrarily keeping whichever the device happened to log first, keeps whichever *one* point minimizes the difference between the edge distance immediately before it (from the nearest already-kept point) and the edge distance immediately after it (to the next distinct-timestamp point) — the point that best preserves a smooth, consistent step size through this moment, rather than risking an arbitrary pick that leaves a large jump on one side and a tiny one on the other.
+For a run of points sharing a timestamp, keeps whichever *one* point minimizes the difference between the **speed** implied immediately before it (distance to the nearest already-kept point, divided by the time to it) and the speed implied immediately after it (same, to the next distinct-timestamp point) — not raw distance.
+The distinction matters: every candidate in the run shares the identical timestamp, so the time split on either side (`dtBefore`, `dtAfter`) is *fixed* regardless of which candidate gets kept — only the resulting distances (and therefore speeds) vary by candidate.
+An earlier version balanced distance directly (`|distBefore - distAfter|`), which seemed reasonable but has a real
+flaw: the typical real cause of a duplicate timestamp is a point with a genuinely correct position that got snapped to the wrong time, leaving `dtBefore` and `dtAfter` asymmetric (one side effectively swallowed the sample that should have been there).
+Balancing distance while ignoring that asymmetry lets the longer-duration side's computed speed come out silently lower (or the shorter side's silently higher) even when the true physical speed through here was roughly steady — confirmed with a synthetic case (`dtBefore=1s`, `dtAfter=2s`): distance-balancing picked a point implying a jump from 15 m/s to 7.5 m/s across it, while speed-balancing picked the point implying a flat 10 m/s on both sides, the actual constant-speed answer the scenario was built from.

 ### Duplicate coordinates